 Propagation

-Propagating the Aluminum Plant is pretty straightforward through stem cuttings.
-Simply take a cutting of a reasonable length just behind a node, remove the lower leaves if necessary to expose the stem, and then plant back into the substrate.
+Simply take a cutting of a reasonable length just behind a node, remove the lower leaves if necessary to expose the stem, and then plant straight into some substrate or pop in a glass of water.

 It should readily root in a few weeks without any further intervention.